 IV.
-Concentration in Arts, Humanities, and Social Sciences - 9 Credits be applied toward the Degree.
+Concentration in Arts, Humanities, and Social Sciences - 9 Credits

 Course Title Credits Grade/Sem

 CJUS 121 Intro to Criminal Justice + 3

 CJUS 125 Fund of Forensic Science + 2

-WRIT 201 College Writing II , + 3
+WRIT 201 College Writing II ,+ 3

 Course Title Credits Grade/Sem

 Students may choose coursework numbered 100

 or above from any discipline area to complete the

-required 17 ci edits of electives.
+required 17 c redits of electives.

 No more than 5 credits of courses numbered 194 may

-- A grade of C- or above is required for graduation. - Indicates prerequisites needed. - Placement in course(s) is determined by placement assessment. - Students may not choose or may not count the following
+- + A grade of C- or above is required for graduation. - Indicates prerequisites needed.